 Since I am absolutely positive that some people will misinterpret my intentions with this article, let me be crystal clear: I am not suggesting that you stop using the internet or that it’s inherently unhelpful.
 I am merely pointing out that excessive use carries proven and significant risks.

 Now I’d like to hear from you.
 Have you experienced any negative effects from too much internet use?
 Is it easy for you to get sucked into too much time on the computer?
 What strategies have you found to be helpful?
-Let us know in the comments section.
+Let me know in the comments section.